AI Playbooks Features Pricing Integrations Guides How-Tos

 Lifty Prompt

-Then cover what matters from the overview: what was delivered, any standout metrics from reports, report links if available, open follow-ups, and what’s coming next.
-Only include sections that have substance.
-Skip anything empty.
+• Body: what was delivered, standout metrics, report links if available, open follow-ups, what’s next.
+Skip empty sections.

 Writing rules:

-• Reference actual task names and real numbers, not generic summaries
+• Reference actual task names and real numbers

 15 min budgeted Tags: account, review, email